debraville7/DeborahAfolarin/README.md

 # Welcome to my Github Page<br/>

 # About<br/>
-* Certified Data analyst with strong foundation in Python, SQL, Excel, Tableau, Power BI, Statistics, Azure, and Machine Learning.
+* Data analyst with strong foundation in Python, SQL, Excel, Tableau, Power BI, Statistics, Azure, and Machine Learning.

 * Skilled in interpreting data through dashboards, reports, and visual storytelling.